 Taking a closer look onto those three countries, or onto the eastern European countries in general during the 2nd World War, the involvement of Slovakia deviates though from the usual pattern of Nazi invasion, exploitation of resources and labor, and mass executions from day one as it was the case in Poland or Russia.

 There was also no outright annexation as in the case of Czechia, which was converted into the so called “Protectorate of Bohemia and Moravia” (prior to the events in the eve of the 2nd World War, there existed the state of Czechoslovakia).

 As Germany invaded Poland and (later) the Soviet Union, Slovakia even provided some troops and logistics as a de-facto vassal state of Nazi Germany (in some regards similar to Hungary), but was nonetheless able to keep independence and autonomy to some degree.

-The small country had more or less adjusted itself with its mighty neighbor, and the Slovak leaders were realists enough to see that there was not much space for political maneuvers considering the latent threat of being invaded as well1.
+The small country had more or less adjusted itself with its mighty neighbor, and the Slovak leaders were realists enough to see that there was not much space for political maneuvers considering the latent threat of being invaded and swallowed up as well1.

 However, this state of affairs wasn’t tolerable for many Slovak patriots, especially for soldiers who had served in the now demobilized Czechoslovakian army.
 For them, it was out of the question not to fight against Nazi oppression.

 3. Operation Anthropoid

 The Slovak Jozef Gabčík, born in 1912 in north Slovakia near the city of Žilina, was a sergeant in the Czechoslovakian exile army, stationed and trained in Great Britain from 1940 on alongside with many fellow Slovaks and Czechs.